fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

-:::AccordionTitle How do I enable Razorpay SDK options in payment response?
+:::AccordionTitle What is the procedure to enable Razorpay SDK options in payment response?

 ::::AccordionContent

-You can reach out to FP support team for setting up SDK options.
+You can reach out to fpsupport@cybrilla.com to enable Razorpay SDK for your FP account.

 ::::EndAccordionContent